 - Kitten Siamese cats (0-6 months) will be very small as their nutrition is vital for growth and development.
 At this stage, kittens may weigh around 4-6 ounces.

-- Adult Siamese cats (3-10 years) these cats are well advanced in the stages of its life.
+- Adult Siamese cats (3-10 years) these cats are well advanced in the stages of their life.
 The cat should be weighing between 8-12 pounds while some females weigh under 8 pounds.

 Do Male Siamese Cats Eat More than Females?

 Male cats in general are bigger, heavier, and have more muscle since they tend to be a lot more muscular and stronger.
 Thus said male Siamese cats will require more food as they will need more calories to maintain their bodies.

 However, this usually goes hand in hand with the cat’s lifestyle.
 If a cat is active and energetic it will require a higher caloric intake and therefore eat more food.
 This is regardless of gender and dependent on the lifestyle.

 Female cats when lactating or pregnant will also require more food to nurse and nourish the developing kittens.

 Check out my previous article to understand more about feeding with regards to siamese cats

 1. Are male or female siamese cats more loving?
 The love that cats give isn’t necessarily dependent on their gender but on their lifestyle, upbringing, and personality.
 That said male cats are considered more loving according to several pet owners.